zhangruiyep/PCTools-dumpLogTool/README.md

 D:\ramdump8976\dumpLogTool\checkdump.bat vmlinux_path log_path [platform]<br/>
 platform is optional.
 Such as 8909, 8976, 8939.
 This will map to dump8909.bat, dump8976.bat, dump8939.bat.

+Or run GUI version (recommanded)

+1. Double click start.bat to run GUI.

+2. Choose log path, vmlinux path and platform.

+3. Click START button.
+It will open a console and show the result.

 Note:
 -----
 1. Path or file name does not support Chinese or non-ASCII char.